 Business Contact Registration

-Businesses located within the City of Poughkeepsie can register their emergency contact information with the Police & Fire Departments by completing the online report below.
+Businesses located within the City of Poughkeepsie can register their emergency contact information with the Police and Fire Departments by completing the Business Contact Registration Form.

-The training & development section is responsible for the scheduling, administration and documenting of all training within the police department.
-The training of department personnel is ongoing and strives to meet state and federal requirements as changes occur.
-Necessary training occurs as new equipment is purchased and deployed by police department personnel.
+The Training and Development Division is responsible for the scheduling, administration and documentation of all training within the police department.
+The training of department personnel is ongoing and strives to meet all current state and federal requirements.
+Necessary training occurs as new equipment is purchased and deployed by police department personnel

-Training & Development is also responsible for the implementation of the department policy and procedures.
+Training and Development is also responsible for the implementation of the department policy and procedures.

-Please call Lieutenant John Zeltmann at (845) 451-4152 or [email protected] for questions regarding training & development.
+Please email Lieutenant John Zeltmann or call at 845-451-4152 for questions regarding training and development.